zxenve/pWiki/README.md

 - 📱 **Responsive Design** - Works on desktop and mobile devices
 - 🚀 **Fast & Lightweight** - Pure vanilla JavaScript, no frameworks
 - 🎯 **Easy Navigation** - Smooth scrolling with scroll-to-top button
+- 📝 **Interactive Quiz** - Test your knowledge of card combinations and game mechanics

 ---